 Sam and his friends watch it from his homework room.
 At a distance of ten metres from the window their field of vision is about 20 m, so the balloon fills about 10% of it.

-It is quite a calm day with a wind speed of about 2 metres per second or about 7 km/h or about 4 knots, so it will take the balloon about ten seconds to blow across the window.
+It is quite a calm day with a wind speed of about 7 km/h, so it will take the balloon about ten seconds to blow across the window.

-During the day there are usually lots of ships and boats in the sea near the lighthouse and one day some of Sam’s friends are going out in their Uncle’s yacht - it is about 30 m long and can travel at 15 knots (about 28 km/h or about 8 metres per second).
+During the day there are usually lots of ships and boats in the sea near the lighthouse and one day some of Sam’s friends are going out in their Uncle’s yacht - it is about 30 m long and can travel at 15 knots (about 28 km/h).
 Sam is looking out for them - when Sam sees them the yacht is about one kilometre away from the lighthouse.
 At this distance Sam’s field of view is about 2 km so the yacht fills about 1.5% of it.
 This is what he sees.

 It will take the yacht a little over four minutes to pass right across Sam’s window.